jeremytammik/tbc/a/1951_disable_error_failure.md

 **Answer:** From the API dopcumentation on `FailureResolutionType`:

-> Default - Special (reserved) type.
+> Default &ndash; Special (reserved) type.
 It cannot be used as a type when defining a resolution, but can be used as a key to query default resolution from FailureMessage or FailureDefinition.

 I don't think you have to call `ResolveFailure` if you want to rollback the transaction.